The EV Charger Tax Credit Expired June 30, 2026: Can You Still Claim It?

 - A Level 1 charger that came with your vehicle (no additional cost)

-Not checking census tract eligibility first
+Claiming without checking census tract eligibility

 Losing receipts